-What’s more important… My relationship… or a tiny couch from a furniture store with pretty good meatballs?
+What’s more important?
+My relationship… or a tiny couch from a furniture store that sells meatballs?

 It was a week away from moving day when my boyfriend (and soon-to-be roommate) and I decided a rainy Saturday would be the perfect time to collect everything we needed.